TheSignItProject/singit_streamlit/README.md

-# SingIt! 🎤 Voice Transformation Streamlit App
+# SingIt! 🎤 Singer Voice Transformation Streamlit App

 This repository contains the code for the **Streamlit** web page of the **SingIt!** project – a singing voice transformation system.